 Today we’re paying homage to the failed ideas that took the world by storm.
-Failure is often seen as a sign of defeat.
+Failure is considered synonymous with defeat.
 But what if we looked at failure as an opportunity for growth and learning?

 What Can We Learn from Ideas That Have Failed?

 Innovation and failure often go hand in hand.
 Google for example, is defined by its successes.
 However, for Google’s 271 successful tools to date, 282 products have been killed.

 Some of the greatest success stories have come from pivots and learning from failed ideas.
 Occasionally, it’s not about the product, but rather the demands of the market at that time.
 Other times, the product is ahead of its time and just needs a little patience.
 Then there are cases where the product is simply a lie, like in the infamous case of Theranos!

 Doomed From the Start: 4 Failed Ideas

 The following ideas met an unfortunate demise, giving them a special place in the failure hall of shame!

 1. Google Glass

 I’m sure all the tech enthusiasts can recall the hype around Google Glass when it was first released in 2013.

 The idea behind Google Glass was to create a hands-free, AR experience.
 A wearable smart device with a built-in screen– essentially aiming to revolutionize the tech world!
 So what went wrong?